pedroos/Docomo/Docomo_Formalization_I.md

     </li>
     <li>Blocks of text
         <ul>
-            <li>A block of text is a sequence of paragraphs with a common parent paragraph</li>
+            <li>A block of text is a set of paragraphs with a common parent paragraph</li>
             <li>A block of text with respect to ordering may be ordered or unordered</li>
             <li>An unordered block of text is a set of paragraphs with interchangeable disposition that doesn't alter its meaning
             <li>An ordered block of text is a sequence of paragraphs with a disposition that is revelant for its meaning</li>